Celebrandil/CudaSift/README.md

 The code is free to use for non-commercial applications.
 If you use the code for research, please refer to the following paper.

-M. Bjorkman, N. Bergstrom and D. Kragic, "Detecting, segmenting and tracking unknown objects using multi-label MRF inference", CVIU, 118, pp. 111-127, January 2014.
+M. Bj&ouml;rkman, N. Bergstr&ouml;m and D. Kragic, "Detecting, segmenting and tracking unknown objects using multi-label MRF inference", CVIU, 118, pp. 111-127, January 2014.
 [ScienceDirect](http://www.sciencedirect.com/science/article/pii/S107731421300194X)

 ## Benchmarking